GaloisInc/AMIDOL/docs/Milestone-2/AMIDOL_Milestone-2.md

 distinct advantages in terms of correctness, performance, and ease of refactoring.
-In addition to the capabilities provided by the Elm package ecosystem, Elm applications can interoperate directly with Javascript, allowing Amidol to make use of the best available web-based data visualization libraries.
+In addition to the capabilities provided by the Elm package ecosystem, Elm applications can interoperate directly with Javascript, allowing [<span style="font-variant:small-caps;">AMIDOL</span>]{}to make use of the best available web-based data visualization libraries.

+Integration concepts:

-Integration concepts: - API schema and versioning - supports collaboration between multiple users - one server, potentially multiple client implementations - persistent server, ephemeral clients - resource-heavy servers (cluster?), lightweight clients
+-   API schema and versioning

+-   supports collaboration between multiple users

+-   one server, potentially multiple client implementations

+-   persistent server, ephemeral clients

+-   resource-heavy clusters, lightweight clients

+Currently, the user interface implements a visual editor for directed graphs having labeled vertices and edges, which represent the nouns and verbs of a VDSOL.
+We are in the process of designing a set of user interactions with these graph models, including save / load, model composition, and various forms of simulation analysis and query generation.
+The UI will also show the responses to users’ queries in appropriate visual forms, such as multivariate time-series plots.

 Backend Architecture for IR and Inference Engine
 ------------------------------------------------

+![Example of the AFI/IR loading a model produced in the VDSOL, and parsing it into the intermediate representation.[]{data-label="Fig:LoadModel"}](figs/LoadModel-crop.pdf){width="\textwidth"}

+![Example of the AFI/IR running a query on a translated model using SciPy as the backend target to produce time series estimates.[]{data-label="Fig:Query"}](figs/QueryIntegrateBackend-crop.pdf){width="\textwidth"}

 The backend component interfaces with the UI via a local web server.
-The idea here is that every time the user interacts with the UI either to modify or to ask questions of the model, that information also gets relayed to the backend via a set of web endpoints.
+The idea here is that every time the user interacts with the UI either to modify or to query the model, that information also gets relayed to the backend via a set of web endpoints.
 When the backend receives new information about the model from the UI, it parses this into some internal representation.
 This includes such tasks as parsing equations from user-inputted strings and checking that state variables being referred to actually exist.
-Questions asked of the model follow a slightly longer path: after being parsed out and validated, the backend figures out how to transform the IR and the question into executable code, executes this code, and returns the result back out to the user.
+Queries submitted about a model follow a slightly longer path: after being parsed out and validated, the backend figures out how to transform the IR and the query into executable code using reward variables, executes this code, and returns the result back out to the user and eventual results database.

 Within the backend, the IR is stored in a graph format resembling what the user constructed in the UI.
 By maintaining some degree of similarity, we hope to make it simpler to translate results obtained in the backend back out into something end users can easily understand.
-Questions asked about models are translated into code artifacts targeting existing solver and simulation programs.
-We wish to avoid doing actual simulations within the system, instead focusing on intelligently compiling queries into programs that external solvers can run.
-In order to do this sort of thing, we still do need to implement a minimum amount of symbolic algebra (ex: detecting when a continuous rate model is linear).
+Queries about models are translated into code artifacts targeting existing solver and simulation programs.
+We wish to avoid doing actual simulations within the system, instead focusing on intelligently compiling queries into programs that external solvers can run allowing code reuse, and allowing the backend to generate targets for existing, high performance, solver engines.
+In order to do this we still need to implement a minimum amount of symbolic algebra (e.g. detecting when a continuous rate model is linear).
 For the time being, we’ve been targeting Python’s SciPy module as a backend to answer basic simulation questions such as: the the initial value problem for general systems as well as for continuous-time Markov chains.

 The backend is written in Scala, leveraging a set of libraries built on top of the Akka actor system for the web server, JSON processing,